 Applicants must follow these steps to submit their bursary application:

 3) Login using your selected username and password

 4) Select the “Funza Lushaka Bursary Scheme” on the e-Services Menu

 6) Read and accept the Terms and Conditions

 7) Click on the “2022 application” button on the dashboard

 9) Read and accept the declaration to confirm your information

-Please ensure that you have read the Funza Lushaka Bursary Information (.pdf) before applying.
+- Students must read the Funza Lushaka Bursary Information before applying.